Ken Tamplin

-Ken Tamplin is an American vocal coach and former Christian rock musician.
+Kenneth Robert Tamplin, known professionally as Ken Tamplin, is an American vocal coach and former Christian rock musician.
 He is a former member of the bands Joshua, Shout, and Magdallan.

 Early years

 Tamplin began playing guitar at age six and singing at age nine.
 Despite being raised in a Christian home, he was not openly Christian until some time before he began his musical career.

 Career

 Tamplin was one of the members of the group Joshua in the early 1980s.
 He left Joshua to form the band Shout along with Chuck King.
 The group disbanded in 1989 after financial difficulties.
 He went on to found Magdallan with Lanny Cordola.

 Tamplin signed a solo recording contract with Frontline Records, releasing the album An Axe To Grind in 1990.
 He later had recording contracts with Benson Records and Spring Hill Music Group.

 Tamplin is the winner of four GMA Dove Awards, including Hard Music Album of the Year at the 25th GMA Dove Awards in 1994, for his album Tamplin; and received 12 nominations.

 In 2001, Tamplin produced the album Make Me Your Voice, featuring gospel singer Andraé Crouch, to help raise funds for Christian groups working in Sudan.